 - 100K - When setting a goal it is vital to your success to choose a specific number, date, dollar amount, etc...
 Without a determined deadline or number you will have nothing to keep you on track or motivated.

-For 2017, we chose to really set our bar high with a goal of raising $100,000 for local rescue groups.
+We are a small organization, but we chose to set our bar high with a goal of raising $100,000 annually for local rescue groups.

 - 250 - When a rescue group gets a call about an animal that needs saving the costs start around $250 to bring that animal from abandoned to adoptable with vaccines, microchip, neuter/spayed, etc...If that animal needs any further medical attention it could costs upwards of $2,000 - $3,000.